AmadeusWebArchives/vishwas/spiritual-processes.md

 However, when in this state, one needs to be around people who believe and know these energies and can guide in the process so one is not overwhelmed.
 It is not always possible for mental health workers who have not had first-hand experience of these energies to understand and empathize with the persons going through these processes.
 Often the persons affected are termed as manic, or high and dismissed with antipsychotic medications.
 It is only possible for persons who have had these lived experiences to guide and support through this process.
 Therefore, having peer support in these turbulent times or precarious moments can be extremely crucial in providing guidance and support as well as helping one manage their condition.

-</section><section>
+---

 # Breaking down or breaking through?

 Are you breaking down so that you can break through?
 Mental health Healing through a Spiritual process

 Have you or any of your loved ones ever been ridiculed or shunned for having a bizarre or out of the world spiritual experience?
 And did you find yourself feeling helpless, not knowing where to go.
-The usual pathway to support persons experiencing severe depression, fear, anxiety, mania, or similar symptoms is to be seen by a mental health professional – a counsellor, therapist or psychiatrist who is trained in modern psychiatry.
+The usual pathway to support persons experiencing severe depression, fear, anxiety, mania, or similar symptoms is to be seen by a mental health professional ï¿½ a counsellor, therapist or psychiatrist who is trained in modern psychiatry.
 Modern psychiatry loves to classify and bracket individuals under various diagnostic and disease criteria often labelling them as bipolar, depressive, maniac or schizophrenic.
 It disregards the fact that one size does not fit all and that one's boon could be another person's bane.
 In other words, not everyone feels comfortable being treated in a hospital, taking psychotropic drugs or being rehabilitated in an asylum for their illness.

 Mental well-being is important for realising one's full potential and is critical for everyone everywhere.
 Acceptable models for treatment for mental health ailments largely follow the Western medical paradigm that is based on the chemical imbalance theory requiring treatment with highly addictive and strong medication and hospitalisation in case of severe diagnosis subjecting them to trauma and distress.
 Globally, people suffering with mental health conditions experience a wide range of human right violations.
 Rather than open air green spaces, the battle with mental health is fought in asylums and caged chambers even till today.